 The shrimp family consists of thousands of different species, but only a small portion of these are widely consumed.
-Although they can be found throughout the world’s oceans, the majority sold for consumption in the U.S. are farmed, either domestically or in one of a handful of countries in South America, Central America, and Southern Asia that dominate the trade.
+Although they can be found throughout the world’s oceans, the majority sold for consumption in the U.S. are farmed.
 The rest are wild-caught from the areas just off our coasts.

 These are your all-purpose variety, well-suited for stews, curries, stir fries, and more.
 Most wild-caught brown shrimp hail from the Gulf of Mexico, although they can also be found off the Atlantic coast up to North Carolina.
 Grayish-brown in color, they tend to be small to medium-sized, with firm, flavorful meat.

-Another eastern variety, with high concentrations off the coast of Florida.
-Distinguished by their pinkish-gray shell and a dark spot halfway down the tail, they are small to medium sized.
-Known for their distinctive sweet and briny flavor, they are a favorite for simple preparations such as shrimp cocktails or baskets of peel and eat shrimp.
+These are another eastern variety, with high concentrations off the coast of Florida.
+Distinguished by their pinkish-gray shell and a dark spot halfway down the tail, they are small- to medium-sized.

 Found in the cool waters off both the northeastern and northwestern coasts, northern pink shrimp are small (about 50 or more per pound), but they pack in loads of sweet flavor.
 These are ideal for shrimp-based salads.